viamrobotics/docs/docs/components/input-controller/_index.md

 The callback functions can then handle the [Events](#getevents) that are sent when the Control is activated or moved.
 For example, when a specific button is pushed, the callback function registered to it can move another component, or print a specific output.

-Most robots with an input controller need at least the following hardware:
+Most machines with an input controller need at least the following hardware:

 - A computer capable of running `viam-server`.
 - A power supply cable or batteries for the input device and the machine.